komrad36/CRC/README.md

 To figure out where to jump to, we have two decent options.

-Option 1: n * bytes_per_triplet
+Option 1: `n * bytes_per_triplet`
 We can figure out how many bytes of instructions each of the above triplets of crc32s are; it should be consistent.
-Then, when we reach the top of the waterfall, we simply jump forward by n * bytes_per_triplet, and start executing from there.
+Then, when we reach the top of the waterfall, we simply jump forward by `n * bytes_per_triplet`, and start executing from there.

 But there's a complication.
 The sizes of the triplets are NOT consistent, sadly.
 Small constant offsets (less than 256, i.e. that fit in an 8 bit constant) result in a smaller instruction encoding than large constant offsets (greater than or equal to 256).
 So the bottom few triplets are actually smaller than preceding ones.
 We could manually generate the same size encoding for all instructions, bypassing both the compiler and even the assembler and instead writing our own instruction bytes.
 This is my preferred solution for efficiency and compactness, but it would be better to find a solution that allows us to express this code in a high-level language and achieve optimal performance (possibly sacrificing a little bit of code size or some other quantity).